-- It is absolutely essential, that you include a clear answer to the following: - 1.
-What exactly did you try to do? - 2.
-What went wrong? - 3.
-When exactly did it fail (so that we can check the logs)? - If you are asking about a command that failed, please copy-paste the exact command that you executed together with the full terminal output.
+- It is absolutely essential, that you include a clear description of - 1.
+A) what exactly you tried to do, - 2.
+B) what went wrong, and - 3.
+C) when exactly it failed (so that we can check the logs) - If you are asking about a command that failed, please copy-paste the exact command that you executed together with the full terminal output.
 (Some tools (like the srm commands) have a 'debug' option, which provides additional information, e.g. about your environment.
 It helps a lot if you could use that option when you copy-paste your command output.) - If you are using some script somebody gave you, please note that we are no clairvoyants and have no idea what the script you're using actually does.
 We can very likely not understand what went wrong from the output of some random script.
-Please check the Ita_howto, whether the officially supported ways of data retrieval work for you.
+Please check the lta_howto, whether the officially supported ways of data retrieval work for you.
 If they due, please ask the one who supplied you with the failing script, why it does not work.
 If they don't, please forget about your script and provide the output of the official tool that does not work.